My Opinion:

 Conditional Sentence Type 2 :

+It is possible but very unlikely that the condition will be fullfilled.
 Conditional Sentences Type II refer to situations in the present.
 An action could happen if the present situation were different.
 I don't really expect the situation to change, however.
 I just imagine „what would happen if …“

 Example : If I found her address, I would send her an invitation.